search

 • The world's second-largest gold producer

-• As a commodity-dependent currency, its value is easily influenced by the price of commodities
+• As a commodity-based currency, its value is easily influenced by the value of natural resources

 South African Rand Correlation: Positive Correlation